Mariana Carcelén

-María Ana Carcelén de Guevara y Larrea-Zurbano, 5th Marquise of Villarocha and 7th Marquise of Solanda (27 July 180515 December 1861) was an Ecuadorian aristocrat and the wife of the Venezuelan independence leader Antonio José de Sucre.
+María Ana Carcelén de Guevara y Larrea-Zurbano, 5th Marquise of Villarocha and 7th Marquise of Solanda (27 July 1805 – 15 December 1861) was an Ecuadorian aristocrat and the wife of the Venezuelan independence leader Antonio José de Sucre.
 She is considered the First Lady of Bolivia.

 Biography

 Carcelén was born outside of Quito, in the Real Audiencia of Quito of the Spanish Empire.
-She was the daughter of Felipe Carcelén y Sánchez de Orellana, 6th Marquess of Villarocha, Captain general of San Francisco Borja, and his wife, Teresa de Larrea y Jijón.
-Her father was a vocal participant in the first government junta of Quito in 1809.
+She was the daughter of Felipe Carcelén y Sánchez de Orellana, 6th Marquess of Villarocha, Captain general of Borja, and his wife, Teresa de Larrea y Jijón.
+Her father was a vocal participant in the First government Junta of Quito in 1809.

 Marriage to Antonio José de Sucre

 Carcelén first encountered Sucre in the city of Quito on 24 May 1822, after the Battle of Pichincha.
 During the battle, she and her family took refuge in the convent of the Church of Santo Domingo.
 Upon hearing the celebration of the troops, the family exited the front of the church to watch the procession.
 When he saw Carcelén, Sucre dismounted his horse, introduced himself to her family, and reassured them that it was safe to return to their home.
+When they met, Carcelén was 17 and Sucre was 27.

 Before his death in 1823, the Marquess went to visit Sucre in Quito to offer Carcelén, his heiress, in marriage.
 Although Sucre accepted the courtship, he continued to dedicate himself to the war against Spain, and he and Carcelén exchanged letters for several years.
 The pair married on 20 April 1828, however because Sucre was the President of Bolivia, General Vicente Aguirre was present during the ceremony as Sucre's representative.
 Aguirre also visited the Carcelén Mansion, where Sucre and Carcelén would live, and informed Sucre of its condition, as well as oversaw its redecoration.

 After the marriage, Carcelén became the 1st First Lady of Bolivia, a position she would hold for 8 days until Sucre resigned on 28 April 1828.

 Sucre returned to Quito on 30 September 1828, and the pair moved into the Carcelén Mansion.
 Ten months later the Marquise gave birth to their first daughter, María Teresa de Sucre y Carcelén de Guevara.

 Assassination of Sucre

-In 1829 Sucre received the order to return to Bogota to preside over the Congress of Gran Colombia in an attempt to avoid its dissolution.
+In 1829 Sucre received the order to return to Bogotá to preside over the Congress of Gran Colombia in an attempt to avoid its dissolution.
 He was assassinated in the Berruecos mountains on 4 June 1830.
 Carcelén learned of his death 2 weeks later and penned a letter to General José María Obando, accusing him of having plotted her husband's murder.